-I had a few minutes spare before Monday morning's main event, so I headed out to the shed and re-fitted the shelves in the shed.
+I had a few minutes spare before Monday morning's priority, so I headed out to the shed and re-fitted the shelves in the shed.
 They are now in a much more sensible location and I get the feeling that 30% is itching to get the rest of the shed tidied and reorganised.

-Next on the to-do list was a trip over to Littleton Auctions to pick up an impulse buy from Saturday's auction.
+Monday's priority activity was a trip over to Littleton Auctions to pick up an impulse buy from Saturday's auction.
 I had been browsing the lots last week and a three African hunting spears had caught my eye.
 I do have a penchant for spears.
 Don't ask me why, as I can't explain it.
 I just have a thing for spears*.

 Our commission bid had been successful, so we headed over to Littleton to pick up our spears.
 I was a little concerned, as these had been purchased without viewing them.
 For all we knew they could be broken or dreadful reproductions.
 As it happens they are quite splendid and I now need to think of a way to display them at home.